Power restored at 46 buildings in NYC housing complex

 Power was restored around 10 a.m.
 Several people had to be rescued from stalled elevators.

-There are nearly 6,000 apartments in the housing complex, which has its own independent power plant outside the management of ConEdison.
+There are nearly 6,000 apartments and about 15,000 residents in the housing complex, which has its own independent power plant outside the management of ConEdison.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.